Albacete Fair: History

 Testimonies from the 15th century were found mentioning a regular market held on Feria Street.
 The market lasted for 10 days, which started on 30 November and later on shifted to start on 28 August.
 This street still preserves its name, linking San Juan's Cathedral with Santa Catalina's plains, where the Fairground Building now stands.

 In the 17th century, the market was moved outside the centre of the city, as there was significant commerce parallel to the parade every 8 September in the relevant places of Los Llanos.
 In 1672, near the chapel of the Virgin, a Franciscan convent was founded.
-In 1683, it was requested to king Carlos III that he declare the franc fair last for 3 days (7, 8, and 9 September) and its location be established in the proximity of the convent near Los Llanos because it increases the chances of getting alms.
+In 1683, it was requested to king Carlos III that he declared the franc fair had to last for 3 days (7-9 September), and its location be established in the proximity of the convent near Los Llanos because it increases the chances of getting alms.

-Even though this request was not fulfilled, on 6 March 1710, Philip V gave the city the privilege of a franc fair for 4 days (from 7 to 11 September), and the city hall disposed that it should take place in the urban center, in the Main Street and the Main Square, while the traders could still go to the place of Los Llanos.
-During the period from 1710 to 1712, which is defined as the divided fair, it was celebrated 2 days in the place commanded by the city hall, and the rest near the Franciscan convent.
+Even though this request was not fulfilled, on 6 March 1710, Philip V gave the city the privilege of a franc fair for 4 days (from 7 to 11 September).
+The city hall disposed that it should take place in the urban center, the Main Street, and the Main Square, while the traders could still go to the place of Los Llanos.
+Between 1710 and 1712, which is defined as the divided fair, it was celebrated 2 days in the place commanded by the city hall, and the rest near the Franciscan convent.

 The attempts to take the fair back to Albacete drove the City Hall to buy a market building to build the Fairground Building, but this project never took place.
-In 1783 there was an agreement to build that building in the Plain of Santa Catalina, following the sketch of the Spanish architect Josef Ximenez.
+In 1783, there was an agreement to build that building in the Plain of Santa Catalina, following the sketch of the Spanish architect Josef Ximenez.
 They were inaugurated on 7 September 1783 and completely finished the next year.
 From that time, the fair was held in the urban center of Albacete, with a few exceptions.
 Most notably, the fair did not take place during the years 1937 and 1938 due to the Spanish Civil War.